appinha/google-foobar/README.md

 One of these days you're going to manage to glimpse Commander Lambda's password over their shoulder.
 But the Commander is very careful about security and you haven't managed it yet...

+Who the heck puts clover and coffee creamer in their tea?
+Commander Lambda, apparently.
+When you signed up to infiltrate the organization you didn't think you'd get such an up-close and personal look at these more... unusual tastes.

+Excellent!
+You've destroyed Commander Lambda's doomsday device and saved Bunny Planet!
+But there's one small problem: the LAMBCHOP was a wool-y important part of the space station, and when you blew it up, you triggered a chain reaction that's tearing the station apart.
+Can you rescue the bunny workers and escape before the entire thing explodes?
 ```